PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Database Access and Cloud Storage/Managing Data Persistence.md

 ### Indexing Custom Collections

 Custom collections can (and often should) be indexed for performance reasons.
-For example, if you always access the data by a field called “gameState” then you should index the collection as follows:
+For example, if you always access the data by a field called “gameType” then you should index the collection as follows:

 ```

-Spark.runtimeCollection("largeData").ensureIndex({"gameType":1});
+Spark.runtimeCollection("largeData").ensureIndex({"gameState.gameType":1});

 ```